 Developmental Research Program

-The Developmental Research Program in the Mayo Clinic Multiple Myeloma SPORE supports innovative, scientifically sound projects that investigate any area related to translational multiple myeloma research.
+The Developmental Research Program in the Mayo Clinic Multiple Myeloma SPORE supports innovative, scientifically sound research projects in any area related to translational multiple myeloma research.

 The Developmental Research Program supports developmental research that incorporates techniques and theoretical approaches that may not have been previously used in multiple myeloma research.
 The program aims to increase the number of scientists and clinical investigators committed to translational research in multiple myeloma.

-The program supports two to three research projects a year for one year, with a second year of support possible based on exceptional progress toward research goals.
-The long-term goal of the Developmental Research Program is to translate findings generated by developmental projects into a reduction in the incidence and mortality rate of multiple myeloma.
+The program supports two to three research projects a year for one year, with a second year of support possible based on exceptional progress toward the stated research goals.
+The program's long-term goal is to translate findings generated by developmental projects into a reduction in the incidence and mortality rate of multiple myeloma.

 The main goals of the Developmental Research Program are to:

-- Foster extensive collaboration between basic science and clinical disciplines in translational research in myeloma in the context of the Mayo Clinic Multiple Myeloma SPORE
+- Foster extensive collaboration between basic science and clinical disciplines in translational research in myeloma within the SPORE

-- Generate new hypotheses that can be tested and provide the foundation for future large-scale research projects or clinical trials in order to reduce myeloma incidence and mortality
+- Generate new hypotheses that can be tested and provide the foundation for future large-scale research projects or clinical trials in order to reduce the incidence and mortality of myeloma